Why Female-Founded Businesses Often Start After 43

 Financial stability or access to capital

-What problems they are uniquely equipped to solve
+Which problems they are uniquely qualified to solve

 A Real-World Example